Football News

 Manchester United announced a partnership agreement with San Diego, California–based tech company Qualcomm in August 2022, making its proprietary chip semiconductor products brand Snapdragon an Official Global Partner of the club.

-Apart from branding rights, the partnership entails the two parties collaborating over fan experiences both inside Old Trafford and worldwide.
+Apart from branding rights, the partnership entails the two parties collaborating over fan experiences both inside Old Trafford, the Man United home ground, and worldwide.
 Qualcomm also advises the club on “planned improvements to mobile connectivity at Old Trafford, which will enhance fans’ experience on matchdays”.

-In early June 2023, Snapdragon was announced as the official presenting partner of that summer’s US pre-season tour of the Manchester United senior men’s team.
+In early June 2023, Snapdragon was announced as the official presenting partner of that summer’s US pre-season tour of the Manchester United men’s first team.

 In September 2023, MUFC confirmed a three-year front-of-matchday-shirt sponsorship agreement with Qualcomm, which would see its Snapdragon brand replace TeamViewer on the front of all Manchester United matchday shirts with the start of the 2024/25 season.